-By road: Flamstead is approx 5 miles south of Dunstable, off the A5/Watling Street.
-Leave Junction 9 of the M1 and follow the A5 north.
-Flamstead can be reached by any of the first turnings off to the left.
+By road: Flamstead is approx 5 miles south of Dunstable, off the A5183/Watling Street.
+Leave Junction 9 of the M1 and follow the A5183 north.
+Flamstead can best be reached along Chequers Lane, the first left turn after the hotel.
 There is a public car park in Friendless Lane, leading off Hollybush Lane.

 By public transport: Flamstead is served regularly by buses from St Albans and Dunstable.
-For details contact Intalink Traveline on 0871 200 2233 or visit www.intalink.org.uk
+For details visit www.intalink.org.uk